COMMUNITY ACCESS POINT &

 Training on Becoming a Community Access Point

-The following topics are covered in the training:
+The following topics are covered in the training

-- Why are Community Access Points being created?
+- Why are CAPs being created?

-- Who can become an Access Point?
+- Who can become a CAP?

 - Will I be compensated for my work?
 How will I be compensated?